An ACT Government Website

 About the program

-• 8 weeks of unpaid work experience in an ACT Government agency.
+• 8 weeks of unpaid work experience in ACT Government.

-If you successfully complete the course, you will get a Certificate II in Workplace Skills from CIT.
+If you complete the course, you will get a Certificate II in Workplace Skills from CIT.

 Check if you can apply